Seni2005/fpl-desk/README.md

 **You uploaded an update and the page looks unchanged** — look at the build number beside `FPL DESK` in the header.
 If it does not match the `<meta name="build">` in the `index.html` you uploaded, you are being served a cached page.
 Hard-refresh (Cmd/Ctrl + Shift + R), and check **Actions → pages-build-deployment** has actually finished; GitHub Pages can take a couple of minutes and its CDN a couple more.
 Every release bumps that number and the `?v=` on the scripts, so a half-updated site is not possible — only a fully stale one, which a refresh clears.

-**Squad panel is empty but everything else works** — `config.json` still has `"teamId": null`, or the ID has a typo.
+**Squad panel is empty but everything else works** — either you haven't picked a squad yet (use the name in the top-right), or `config.json` has no valid `id`.
 It should be a bare number with no quotes.

+**A name is greyed out in the chooser** — that team ID failed to fetch on the last refresh, usually a typo in the ID.
+Everyone else is unaffected; fix the number and the next refresh picks it up.